Extra Crunch roundup: UiPath’s IPO filing, predicting revenue, how to pivot properly, much more – TechCrunch

 We lost out again in this year’s H-1B lottery.
 Are there any other ways we can obtain H-1Bs for our team members?

-— Soldiering On in Sunnyvale
+— Soldiering on in Sunnyvale

 Alexa von Tobel outlines how founders should manage personal finances